ikea48/ikea48/README.md

 ## Hi there 👋

-My Name is Matthew Close, I'm based out of Jacksonville, Florida (DDDDDUUUUUVVVAAAALLL).
+My name is Matthew Close, I'm based out of Jacksonville, Florida (DDDDDUUUUUVVVAAAALLL).
 Currently a Junior in High School and I'm trying to get into Software Developments and Cybersecurity!

 ## Details